How rail passengers really feel

 - be open about delivery and the problems and the duration of any problems to help set revised expectations

-- make some offer that shows passenger they haven’t been forgotten and that acknowledges problems experienced – perhaps the Government’s quick implementation of its welcome promise to cut the threshold for Delay Repay to 15 minutes from the current 30
+- make some offer that shows passengers they haven’t been forgotten and that acknowledges problems experienced – perhaps the Government’s quick implementation of its welcome promise to cut the threshold for Delay Repay to 15 minutes from the current 30

 - make sure there are less ‘really bad’ days – improve recovery when things start to go wrong.